rubenportz/Ruben-Portz/_posts/2020-02-10-Forget-growth-hacking-become-a-technical-community-builder.md

 </ol>

 <h2>The foundation of a T-shaped marketer</h2>
 In my opinion, the associated sources are a great start to build a solid foundation in these 5 areas.
+As you probably noticed, it is heavily focused on analytics.
+The reason for this is that proper marketing and product improvement is a combination of intuition, execution and quantitative analysis.
+If you cannot do the latter you will most definitely not hit full potential.

-I really recommend going through as many tutorials and blog posts as possible as well as find additional practice material and real-life examples if you're interested in product marketing.
+I really recommend going through as many tutorials and blog posts as possible on these topics as well as find additional practice material and real-life examples.

-The best people I know, have made it a routine to keep developing themselves on a daily basis and to never stop learning via books, blogs, online courses or youtube videos.
+The best people I know, have made it a routine to keep developing themselves on a daily basis and to never stop learning via books, blogs, forums, online courses or youtube videos.

 <h2>Relevant product marketing resources</h2>
 Once you've got the above fundamentals checked, it's time to become a T-shaped marketer.
 For the next ten years, I think that creative and communication skills will become far more important than technical skills.
-This is because a lot of technical complexity will become code-less.
+This is because a lot of technical complexity will become code-less and democratized.

 It's up to you to find a healthy mix between psychological, technical, business and creative skills and understanding.

-Here's a great list of additional resources for the ones leaning a bit more towards growth hacking.
+But definitely don't go 100% in on technical as we've passed that decade already.
+It's the execution and creativity that's really going to win now.

+If you do lean a bit more towards growth hacking then here's a great list for you.
 But before you read it I want to emphasise that community building is probably the most important skill to learn.
 The only problem is that it takes time and can only be learned by doing.
+So don't just go after the hot term of the day, but focus on long-term sustainable strategies too.

 - <a href="http://growthtools.io/">Growth tools and resources</a>
 - Growth strategy including sales funnels, growth loops, CAC, LTV, experimentation (AAARRR) and business models